- Ph.D. in Cultural and Educational Policy Studies – Loyola University Chicago 2005

 - M.Ed. in Curriculum and Instruction – Loyola University Chicago 2000

 - M.A. in Systematic Theology – University of Notre Dame 1997

 - B.A. in Political Science – University of Notre Dame 1992

-Kevin Gary is an Associate Professor and Chair of the Education Department.
+Kevin Gary is a Professor and Chair of the Education Department.
 He has a Ph.D. in cultural and educational policy studies from Loyola University Chicago with a focus in the philosophy of education and an M.A. in systematic theology from the University of Notre Dame.
-His teaching experience includes 10 years of teaching theology at Loyola Academy High School in Wilmette, Ill.; seven years as professor of education and philosophy at Goshen College in Goshen, Ind.; and one year as faculty director of Goshen College’s international studies program in Lima, Perú.
+His teaching experience includes 10 years of teaching theology at Loyola Academy High School in Wilmette, Illinois.; seven years as professor of education and philosophy at Goshen College in Goshen, Indiana; 5 years as professor of education at Valparaiso University in Valparaiso, Indiana; and one year as faculty director of Goshen College’s international studies program in Lima, Perú.

-Kevin is passionate about P–12 teacher preparation, especially within the context of a Christian liberal arts university.
+Dr. Gary is passionate about K–12 teacher preparation, especially within the context of a Christian liberal arts university.
 Working in schools is demanding and extraordinary work.
 It requires practical wisdom, compassion, and a Renaissance spirit — the very qualities a liberal arts education is uniquely equipped to impart.